Ohmnivore/ZenMathMachine/README.md

 The project took around four days to complete.
 Some parts of the code could definitely be cleaned up, I'll do that eventually.

 # TODO
-* Varying difficulty for multiplication, and division
+* Varying difficulty for division
 * Clean up code

 # Solarized